 Whenever you’re baking cupcakes you’re praying they come out perfect.
 Sometimes they do, sometimes they don’t.
 Unless you’re an experienced baker, you likely won’t know what went wrong with the cupcakes.
 You followed the recipe, set the timer, preheated the oven, and they still came out wrong.

 You may be asking yourself ‘why are my cupcakes so dry ?’, and even ‘why are my cupcakes so dense ?’, and those are common problems.
 To be fair, baking is both a science and an art.
 Each oven is different and the ingredients will always differ slightly.
 Don’t be too hard on yourself, it takes a lot of practice.
 So let’s see why cupcakes can turn out dry, and why they come out dense.

 Why are my cupcakes so dry ?

-Cupcakes are likely to be dry if there isn’t enough moisture in the recipe, such as milk or butter or oil, and if there is too much of the dry ingredients, such as flour.
+Cupcakes are likely to be dry if there isn’t enough moisture in the recipe, such as milk or butter, or oil, and if there are too much of dry ingredients, such as flour.
 You can also get dry cupcakes if you bake them too long, or at a temperature that’s too high.